appseconnect/docs/_posts/Advance-Workflow/2019-10-02-deploying-adv-workflow.md

 of the sync process.
 User can configure the Automatic Retry of Advanced workflows accordingly.**

 After configuring the Schedule and Deploy section, click Finish button.
 The workflow would be successfully deployed.
+Navigate to the Environment section in the portal, click on the respective environments, user can view the deployed advanced workflows in the Environment Details Page.

 **Note:**

 * Users can deploy workflows from the Advanced Workflow listing page too.
 The view and the flow will remain the same if deployed from the *Adv.
 Workflow listing page*.
-* Deploying of workflow has no dependability on [revision of the workflow](), which means restoring a workflow from revision will not save any deployment history.
+* Deploying of workflow has no dependability on [revision of the workflow](/advance%20workflow/saving-and-restoring-revised-adv-workflow/), which means restoring a workflow from revision will not save any deployment history.
 * Users can deploy multiple advanced workflows from the listing page, by selecting the checkbox of the workflows and clicking on the Selected Workflow Deploy button, provided the workflows are deployed to one single environment at a time.
 * Presently Advanced Workflows will only be deployed on a single environment.
 * To deploy multiple advanced workflows to different environments, users need to repeat the steps of deploying multiple workflows again.